EagleVector/Shopping_List_Project/README.md

 # Shopping_List_Project
-Simple shopping list app using html css abd javascript.
+Simple shopping list app using javascript.
 ## 1. Add items to the list